oliverychen/oliverychen.github.io/index.md

 Lecturer, University College London), Psychology and Neuroscience (Yale), Biostatistics (Johns Hopkins), Theoretical Statistics (Northwestern), and Mathematical Statistics (Washington).
 I studied economics and finance in university.

 <br>
-In another life, I paint [watercolor and oil](http://oliverychen.com/pages/personal/).
+In another rather amatuer life, I paint [watercolor and oil](http://oliverychen.com/pages/personal/).

 <!--I am passionate about developing my knowledge to understand the unknowns
 of the human brain and its pathology.
 I am especially interested in being an advocate to